EloStack-EventGo/event-go-backend/README.md

 # Resources
 Backend and database designs and diagrams can be found here `https://lucid.app/lucidchart/0e120221-33c6-4aa3-901c-31de25ee1681/edit?viewport_loc=-1788%2C-3146%2C2401%2C1400%2C0_0&invitationId=inv_11eb2959-3247-4f6c-b694-67e610914e93`.
 Note that design and diagrams are updated very often as things develop.
 Database schema has been modeled as OOP in backend javascript code.

+# How to get tokens

+Method 1: On backend request can provide email and password and use SDK to signin on behalf of user to get access token, which can then be used to get session

+Method 2: Frontend upon using SDK to login user can send access token to the backend which then be used to get session